arista-netdevops-community/atd-avd/DEMO.md

   ansible-playbook playbooks/atd-fabric-deploy.yml --tags build
   ```

-We can see the generated configuration from from the [leaf3](atd-inventory/intended/configs/leaf3.cfg) configuration file.
+We can see the generated configuration from the [leaf3](atd-inventory/intended/configs/leaf3.cfg) configuration file.

 ```eos
 interface Ethernet4